kanisterio/kanister/docs/examples.rst

   # update the repo list
   $ helm repo update

-  # install the application (helm V2)
+  # install the database (helm V2)
   helm install stable/mongodb --name my-release --namespace mongo-test  \
       --set replicaSet.enabled=true                                     \
       --set image.repository=kanisterio/mongodb                         \
       --set image.tag=0.22.0

-  # install the application (helm V3)
+  # install the database (helm V3)
   $ kubectl create namespace mongo-test helm install my-release stable/mongodb --namespace mongo-test         \
       --set replicaSet.enabled=true                                     \
       --set image.repository=kanisterio/mongodb                         \
       --set image.tag=0.22.0

-You can notice that we are using a customized image to get MongoDB installed and the only reason we are doing is because we have to install some Kanister tools on top of the standard MongoDB image.
+You can notice that we are using a customized image of MongoDB to get it installed and the only reason we are doing that is because we have to use some Kanister tools on top of the standard MongoDB image that will help us in taking backup and restore of the database.

+So, in the customized image we are using standard MongoDB as base image and then just installing some Kanister tools for ex ``kando`` and an other tool ``restic``.

 Backup and Restore of MongoDB
 -----------------------------